All Products

 Background information

-• Oracle mode: You can only use the OceanBase connector.
+• Oracle mode: Use only the OceanBase connector.

 • MySQL mode: This mode is highly compatible with native MySQL syntax.
-You can use both the OceanBase and MySQL connectors to read from and write to OceanBase.
+You can use both the OceanBase and MySQL connectors to read and write data in OceanBase.

 Important

 • The OceanBase connector is in public preview.
-For OceanBase 3.2.4.4 and later, you can use the MySQL connector to read from and write to OceanBase.
+For OceanBase 3.2.4.4 and later, you can use the MySQL connector to read and write data in OceanBase.
 This feature is also in public preview.
-Evaluate this feature carefully before you use it.
+Evaluate this feature thoroughly and use it with caution.

-• When you use the MySQL connector to read incremental data from OceanBase, ensure that OceanBase binary logging (Binlog) is enabled and correctly configured.
-For more information about OceanBase Binlog, see Overview or Binary logging-related operations.
+• When you use the MySQL connector to read incremental data from OceanBase, you must ensure that OceanBase binary logging (Binlog) is enabled and correctly configured.
+For more information about OceanBase Binlog, see Overview or Binlog-related operations.

 Category